-SPIN is a fall semester academic and cultural opportunity offered through the College's partnership with Dordt College.
-Students will live with host families in Leon and have opportunities to interact with other Nicaraguans as they earn 16 credits studying the Spanish language, Nicaraguan/Central American worldviews, culture, history, and contemporary society, and engage in service learning.
+SPIN is a fall semester academic and cultural opportunity offered through Dordt College.
+Students will live with host families in Leon and have opportunities to interact with other Nicaraguans as they earn up to 16 credits studying the Spanish language, Nicaraguan/Central American worldviews, culture, history, and contemporary society, and engage in service learning.
 Electives include options for specialized study in Spanish language, Nicaraguan Studies, or Agriculture in the Developing World.
 For more information contact the Associate Academic Dean or visit www.dordt.edu/spin.